in Morocco:

 Marrakech: The Agafay Desert and Urban Rooftop Magic

-For those asking where to watch sunset in Morocco without multi-day travel, the answer is Marrakech.
-Just 40 km from the bustling medina lies the Agafay Desert — rocky, lunar terrain with rolling stone hills and the High Atlas Mountains as a dramatic backdrop.
-Most sunset experiences begin with hotel pickup around 3–4 PM, a 4×4 transfer through mountain passes, then a camel ride timed to conclude as the sun approaches the horizon.
+For travelers seeking a Morocco sunset without multi-day travel, the answer is Marrakech.
+Just 40 km from the medina lies the Agafay Desert — rocky, lunar terrain with rolling stone hills and the High Atlas Mountains as a dramatic backdrop.
+Most experiences begin with hotel pickup around 3–4 PM, a 4×4 transfer, then a camel ride timed to conclude as the sun approaches the horizon.

-Agafay has earned a strong reputation as a couples’ destination.
-Private tent accommodations at select camps feature plunge pools and intimate settings — ideal for anniversaries or proposals.
+Agafay has earned a reputation as a couples’ destination.
+Private tent accommodations at select camps feature plunge pools — ideal for anniversaries or proposals.

-For those based in the medina, rooftop restaurants like Dardar Rooftop deliver unparalleled views of the Koutoubia Mosque and distant Atlas Mountains silhouetted against the sunset in Marrakech sky.
+For medina-based travelers, rooftop restaurants like Dardar Rooftop deliver unparalleled views of the Koutoubia Mosque and distant Atlas Mountains silhouetted against the sunset in Marrakech sky.
 Best time of year: October–November.

 Chefchaouen: The Blue City’s Panoramic Majesty

-Chefchaouen’s entire medina, painted in varying shades of blue — from pale sky to deep indigo — becomes something almost surreal when warm golden light bathes its walls at sunset.
-The chromatic contrast is one of the most photographed moments in North Africa.
+Chefchaouen’s medina, painted in varying shades of blue, becomes something surreal when warm golden light bathes its walls at sunset.
+The chromatic contrast — amber sky meeting indigo walls — is one of the most photographed moments in North Africa.

-The Spanish Mosque, positioned on a hill to the southeast, is the premier sunset location.
+The Spanish Mosque, on a hill southeast of the medina, is the premier sunset location.
 The hike from Bab El Onsar takes 30–45 minutes.
 Rooftop cafés throughout the medina offer accessible alternatives with mint tea and pastries.
 Best time of year: Spring (March–May) and autumn (September–November).

 Legzira Beach: Natural Arches and Sculpted Drama

-Near the town of Mirleft in southwestern Morocco, Legzira Beach is defined by towering red-sandstone arches carved by millennia of ocean erosion.
+Near Mirleft in southwestern Morocco, Legzira Beach is defined by towering red-sandstone arches carved by millennia of ocean erosion.
 As the sun descends, golden light pours through each arch’s opening — a natural frame that photographers queue to capture.
-At low tide, reflective wet sand multiplies the scene’s drama.
+At low tide, reflective wet sand multiplies the drama.

 At high tide, water blocks access to the arch entirely.
-Always check tide tables before your visit and arrive at least 2–3 hours before sunset.
-Access is approximately 150 km south of Agadir by car.
+Check tide tables before visiting and arrive at least 2–3 hours before sunset.
+Access is approximately 150 km south of Agadir.

 Best time of year: November through March; September–October for solitude.